esadakman/javascript-ios-calculator/README.md

-# ios_calculator
+# IOS Calculator

-Project aims to create a calculator app.

 ## Objective

-Build a Calculator that is functionally similar to this: [Calculator]( https://codepen.io/AaronClarusway/full/KKzRdvo)
+- Project aims to create a calculator app  that is functionally similar to this: [Calculator]( https://codepen.io/AaronClarusway/full/KKzRdvo)

 ### At the end of the project, following topics are to be covered;